Boba Shop Case Study: Pearl Lemon Boba

 After a month of designing and a week of website building, the store was ready for orders and was added to our various sites to buy directly from.

-We also had the pleasure of ordering samples and having a fun photo shoot to document the project.
+We also enjoyed ordering samples and having a fun photo shoot documenting the project.

 Bubble Tea Training

 Equally as exciting as launching our ecommerce store, our online marketing efforts and reputation quickly led to other business owners coming to us for bubble tea training.
 We ended up having close to 10 clients in 6 months.
-We build training videos and courses from scratch, got kits put together and had them come into the cafe for training days.
+We built training videos and courses from scratch, put together kits, and had them come into the cafe for training days.

 This was a great team effort between Deepak, Axel and Lydia.
-Each of them recorded hours of videos and built documents to have a fully comprehensive training programme.
+Each recorded hours of videos and built documents to have a fully comprehensive training programme.

-Axel recorded videos on menu refinement, recipe building and how to prepare drinks to order for both in store and for pickup.
+Axel recorded videos on menu refinement, recipe building, and how to prepare drinks to order in-store and for pickup.

-Lydia recorded videos on setting up with suppliers, legal forms and anything else that had to do with procurement, purchasing, accounting and legal st
+Lydia recorded videos on setting up with suppliers, legal forms, and anything else related to procurement, purchasing, accounting, and legal procedures.

 Hurdles and Obstacles